yowakita/notes/react-redux-indexing.md

 By design, the given example only has one source of truth.
 This helps prevent the mismatch of data down the pipeline in your React code.

-> But wait, how do I know which post is the current one when I got to a `post` detail page?
+> But wait, how do I know which post is the current one when I go to a `post` detail page?

 When we removed the `current` object, our React-Redux `connect`-ed component suddenly lost its prop that was synced with the Redux store.
 How do we solve this?